opendocsg/slw-judgments-backfill/2010_SGCA_43/report.md

  Correspondent’s Diary

 relevant provisions of the Copyright Act (Cap 63, 2006 Rev Ed).
-His detailed reasons can be found in _RecordTV Pte Ltd v MediaCorp TV Singapore Pte Ltd and others_ [2010] 2 SLR 152 (“the Judgment”).
+His detailed reasons can be found in _RecordTV Pte Ltd v MediaCorp TV Singapore Pte Ltd and others_ <span class="citation">[2010] 2 SLR 152</span> (“the Judgment”).

 **The facts**